 User involvement / service user involvement / survivor involvement / involvement / co-production:

-Definition of user involvement (based on Wallcraft 2003)
+Definition of user involvement (taken from Wallcraft 2003)

 The term ‘user involvement’ is used in this report to mean the various ways in which mental health service users/survivors are helping to change mental health and social services.